Most Pakistani SMEs Waste Their SEO Budget in the AI Mode Era

 Book a free strategy call - we'll audit your current setup and identify the highest-impact fixes.

 That assumption held for a decade.
 It stopped holding when Google began answering queries directly.
-Pakistani SMEs paying PKR 50,000 per month for eight blog posts are paying for content that increasingly serves AI Mode’s training data rather than their own lead pipeline.
+Pakistani SMEs paying a fixed monthly fee for a set number of blog posts are paying for content that increasingly serves AI Mode’s training data rather than their own lead pipeline.
 The content exists, it ranks, but the traffic flows to Google’s AI-generated answer — not to the business that created the content.

 Where the budget should go instead